clinics

 Dr. Katarina Tabi

-Research Fellow, BC Children’s Centre for Mindfulness; Department of Psychiatry, University of British Columbia.
+Research Fellow, BC Children's Centre for Mindfulness and the BC Reproductive Mental Health Program, Department of Psychiatry, University of British Columbia.

 Tab Heading